 Aside from being well optimized for PC, it includes several graphical presets you can swap between and stress test using the game’s built-in benchmark tool.

-The tool is hidden in the game’s Extras menu and records 90-second chunks of gameplay before analyzing the footage and presenting it to you as a detailed summary.
+The tool is hidden in the game’s Extras menu and records 90-second chunks of gameplay before analyzing the footage and presenting a detailed summary.

 Grand Theft Auto V

-Grand Theft Auto V’s benchmarking tool can be a bit of a hassle to use right out of the box since the game requires you to complete Franklin’s first story mission before it works properly.
+Grand Theft Auto V’s benchmarking tool can be a bit of a hassle to use since it requires you complete Franklin’s first story mission beforehand.

 However, once you’re able to access it, you’ll find there are a decent amount of graphics options you can tweak prior to initiating a stress test.